LonamiWebs/Telebackup/README.md

 Please note that a lot needs to be done!
 This application also requires the `telethon` module, installable via `pip`.
 This application also has the exact same setup as `telethon` (copy `settings_example` to `settings` and fill in your values).

+## Important notes
+Please note that this program will **not** update those messages which were edited!
+This is, after you backup a conversation, if you edit messages which were included in the backup, they will not be updated.
+This, however, should be no issue.

 ## Why doesn't this application use a normal database?
 There are multiple reasons not to use one:
 - There are many, many different Telegram objects.
 Each would require a unique table!